AleksasKazan/Exchange/README.md

   ![image](https://github.com/AleksasKazan/Exchange/assets/82649971/043fbe02-71a9-4cfe-885a-1521684f6945)
 - Optionally, if you want to customize exchange rates, modify download `rates.json` file as needed.
+- The exchange rates in the `rates.json` file, denots the amount Danish kroner (DKK) required to purchase 100 in the mentioned currency.

 ### 3. Place Configuration Files: